ufal/npfl101/training-marian-nmt/README.md

 NMT needs large-memory GPU cards (4 GB at least, better with 8 GB, or more GPUs at once).
 Register at MetaCentrum to get access to a machine with such a card.

-Doom machines have 5GB cards and Gram machines have 6GB cards.
+<a href="https://metavo.metacentrum.cz/pbsmon2/resource/doom.metacentrum.cz">Doom machines</a> (your MetaCentrum login is needed to access that page) have 5GB cards and Gram machines have 6GB cards.
 I tested doom.

-There are also Adan machines which have the largest GPUs.
+There are also <a href="https://wiki.metacentrum.cz/wiki/Cluster_Adan">Adan machines</a> which have the largest GPUs.

 To get to a GPU, use these commands: